auyer/rcpassos.me/posts/ebpf/index.md

 1. Writing the BPF program (with the same C-Like syntax),
 2. The bpf2go tool is used to generate GO "glue" code,
-3. The BPF programm is compiled (using Clang under the hood),
+3. The BPF program is compiled (using Clang under the hood),
 4. GO compilation (our code + generated code), and the compiled BPF program gets embedded into the GO binary.

 For the first two steps, assuming the BPF program is in a local file called `kprobe.c`, the `bpf2go` tool must be invoked.